o19s/hello-ltr/README.md

 - Browse to notebooks/{search\_engine}/{collection}
 - Open either the "hello-ltr (Solr)" or "hello-ltr (ES)" as appropriate and ensure you get a graph at the last cell

+## Tests

+To test the functionality of most notebooks run the following command:

+`python tests/run_most_nbs.py`

+If issues are encountered the problematic notebook will be stored at `tests/last_run.iypnb` for review.